securitybunker/databunker.org/content/doc/start/_index.md

 The **admin user** or **Data Protection Officer (DPO)** can use the web interface to:
 1. Delete user records to comply with GDPR RTBF "forget me" requests
-1. Manage consent permissions, ensuring proper consent management for GDPR compliance
+1. Generate personal data reports and view audit events
-1. View audit logs, demonstrating compliance with GDPR’s accountability principle
+1. Manage personal data processing activities

 You can use the ``DEMO`` **root token** to get access to the admin panel.

 #### End-User Access:

-Databunker provides an optional customer portal, allowing end users (or data subject in terms of GDPR) to access and manage their personal information.
+Databunker provides an optional customer portal.
+It allows end users (or **data subject** in terms of GDPR) to access and manage their personal information.
 This feature helps with GDPR compliance, particularly concerning data subject rights.

 Key Features:
 1. Secure login.
 End users can log in using their email address or phone number.
 Databunker generates a random password and sends it to the user via email or SMS to verify their identity.